List of General Hospital characters introduced in the 2020s: Portia Robinson

 Portia Robinson, portrayed by Brook Kerr, made her first appearance on March 5, 2020.
-Her casting was announced on February 26, 2020, with Portia being introduced as a doctor, who is also the mother of Trina Robinson (Sydney Mikayla).
+Her casting was announced on February 26, 2020, with Portia being introduced as a doctor, who is also the mother of Trina Robinson (Sydney Mikayla/Tabyana Ali).

 Speaking to Soap Opera Digest, Kerr called the role a "blessing," and discussed the audition process, stating it "came out of the blue and when it did, I was like, 'Yes!
 This is perfect!'"
 She further discussed her luck of working with several of the soap's cast members, revealing: "A lot of these cast members, I've been a fan of for a long time.
 The fact that I'm kind of in the middle of it now is so amazing!
 I'm just really enjoying the ride and I'm so happy to be a part of this team now."

+In 2024, Charlie Mason from Soaps She Knows included Portia in his list of the best mothers in American soap operas, explaining that Portia has "raised in Trina an admirable young woman who knows that honesty is always the best policy.
+Uless sic there's a question mark hanging over your daughter's paternity.
+Then, erm, let's call it a gray area."